 Last fall the LHS will openned an additional permanent exhibition at the Cannonball House, entitled ‘Breaking Britannia’s Grasp: Lewes, the Royal Navy, and the Legacy of 1812’.
 This thoughtful, multi-media installation will focus on when the War of 1812 arrived in Lewes (formerly Lewistown) via a twenty-seven-hour bombardment.
 It will examine the conflict from the perspectives of both American residents and British sailors – acknowledging the diversity of races and cultures that were both united and opposed in battle.

 The Society’s education and programming departments continue to offer ‘Tavern Talks’ that will include two new themes -- the naval blockades during the War of 1812 and a late-19th and early-20th century debate regarding securing the vote for American women.
 ‘Living History in Residence’ will allow visitors to hear first-person accounts by reenactors portraying influential historical figures.
 Our Museum Speaker Series will pick up in August with topics ranging from Women’s Suffrage to the traditions of regional Native American Indians.

 The autumn will be packed with events including a first time Maritime Living History Festival in conjunction with the 56th Annual Outdoor Antiques Show, as well as an inaugural Golf Classic!
-Familiar events such as the Mid-Atlantic Sea Glass & Ocean Arts Festival and the Fall Craft Fair are planned.
+Familiar events such as the early summer Mid-Atlantic Sea Glass & Ocean Arts Festival and the Fall Craft Fair are planned.
 Additionally, we are celebrating the season with the return of Boos & Brews!
 Join us for the holidays with our most anticipated Christmas Tour of Lewes.

 The Lewes Historical Society continues to engage visitors to the region through arts and cultural fairs and other programs and hope that you will join us!